 return self

 When validation fails, FastAPI automatically returns a 422 (Unprocessable Entity) response with detailed error messages explaining exactly what went wrong and where.
-Clients get clear, actionable error messages without you writing any error handling code.
+Clients receive clear, actionable error messages without any error-handling code having to be written.

 Path Parameters, Query Parameters, and Request Body

-FastAPI provides elegant ways to extract data from every part of an HTTP request.
-Let us explore each one.
+FastAPI provides elegant means of extracting data from every part of an HTTP request.
+Each mechanism is examined below.

 Path Parameters